 RIVER DEBRIS CATCHER (RDC) + RAMPED BUBBLE WALL (RBW) Think Ocean Hybrid System

 Think Ocean attempt to stop, capture and retrieve up to 92% of the plastic on its way to the ocean, in the longest river in Europe.
-Novi Sad in Servia will be the part of the Danube River that will host Think Ocean's test site as part of the European Commission "Horizon Mission".
+Novi Sad in Serbia will be the part of the Danube River that will host Think Ocean's test site as part of the European Commission "Horizon Mission".

 Restoring the health of world’s waterways and addressing the accumulation of waste in its oceans is a massive challenge that we, Think Ocean, want to tackle from inside out or “from inland to oceans”.